MercyAkinola/HR-Analytics/README.md

-# HR Analytics Dashboard - using an interative
+# HR Analytics Dashboard - using an interactive power bi dashboard to exlain HR analytics

 # Table of Contents